-The open back ATH-R70x has a unique design feature: a pair of sprung wing supports instead of a continuous padded headband.
+The open back ATH-R70x studio headphones have a unique design feature: a pair of sprung wing supports instead of a continuous padded headband.

 This has two advantages.
 First they cover less of the head and, if you run a little hot like us, this is a good thing.
 Second, coupling between sides is minimised, which is key to good stereo separation.

 The R70x are so light it is easy to forget you have them on, a sensation augmented by the open back design which keeps you 'in the room'.
 It is overall a less unnatural experience than with chunky closed backs, and this helps limit fatigue.